qusers/Q/experiments/analytical-charge-validation/SNELLIUS_TARGET_SMOKE.md

 The single Slurm scheduler job requests one node, four CPU cores, 4 gigabytes of memory, and twenty minutes on `rome`, using the verified user association `ugsei19097`.
 This is a resource request, not a measured runtime forecast.
+Slurm's submission preflight applies a sixteen-CPU minimum allocation/billing unit to this shared-node request; four requested cores do not mean four billed cores on this partition.
 The job does not install or modify software environments.

 It first builds serial Qdyn/Qprep from a transferred Git archive using the